cell-org/intro.cell.computer/README.md

 Also it implements a universal URI to reference each token, which makes every token ever printed with Cell universally unique and platform independent.

-Traditionally, NFTs have been uniquely identified by arbitrarily assigning tokenIds such as 1, 2, 3, etc. This works for one chain but does not scale out side of a single chain because you can have different tokenIds for the same token, depending on the blockchain.
+Traditionally, NFTs have been uniquely identified by arbitrarily assigning tokenIds such as 1, 2, 3, etc. This works for one chain but does not scale outside of a single chain because you can have different tokenIds for the same token, depending on the blockchain.

 Cell solves this problem with a universally unique tokenId system powered by IPFS (More on this in the "universal token ID" section)